SophieDeBenedetto/action-cable-blog-post/README.md

 end
 ```

-The following line, included for us in the head of our application layout:
+The following line is included for us in the head of our application layout:

 ```erb
 # app/vippews/layouts/application.html.erb